 Here’s a set of creative exercises in nature that use the camera to create some calm.
 You can try them on your own, but it’s more fun when you go out with a group of friends.
 It’s a great way to get new insights and create new bonds.

-Directions: The only points to note are – move in silence and go slow.
+Directions: Some points to note are – move in silence and go slow.
 Think less and feel more.
 Spend 10-15 minutes for each activity in a particular area.
-Group together to share your pictures and thoughts for a few minutes.
-Walk in silence for 10-15 min to another area before continuing the next activity.
+We generally tell participants that they can only take one picture for each exercise.
+This allows them to be more mindful of the picture they wish to take.
+At the end of each exercise, group together to share your pictures and thoughts for a few minutes.
+After sharing, read out instructions for the next exercise and continue your walk in silence for 10-15 min to another area.

 Library of Textures and Patterns